Lich-Corals/linux-file-converter-addon/markdown/install-nautilus.md

         cd ./linux-file-converter-addon
         ```
+- Move the script to the right location:
+    <br><b>Important: Only use <i>one</i> of the following commands, otherwise you will get the menu-option twice!</b>
+    - For a user specific installation move the file to '~/.local/share/nautilus-python/extensions/' using this command in the dictionary with the file:
+      ```bash
+      mv nautilus-fileconverter.py ~/.local/share/nautilus-python/extensions/nautilus-fileconverter.py
+      ```
     - For a system-wide installation move the file to '/usr/share/nautilus-python/extensions/' using this command in the dictionary with the file:
         ```bash
         sudo mv nautilus-fileconverter.py /usr/share/nautilus-python/extensions/nautilus-fileconverter.py
-    ```
-  - For a user specific installation move the file to '~/.local/share/nautilus-python/extensions/' using this command in the dictionary with the file:
-      ```bash
-      mv nautilus-fileconverter.py ~/.local/share/nautilus-python/extensions/nautilus-fileconverter.py
         ```
 - Now you only have to restart Nautilus using the following commands:
     ```bash
    #Quit Nautilus